 Personal data means any information relating to an individual or data subject who can be identified directly or indirectly, in particular by reference to an identifier.

 The information we require from you include the following:

-- Full Name (proof of identification - passport, drivers licence, birth certificate)
+- Full name (proof of identification - passport, driving licence, birth certificate)